http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 we’ve put a boat on top of it,” Sancoff says.

-At the front of each foil is a special propeller system that pulls
+At the front of each foil is a special propeller system that

-exhaust ports for the engines are in the struts.
-As the ship moves
+air intake and exhaust ports for the engines are in the struts.

-through the water, the motion of the propellers creates a thin
+As the ship moves through the water, the motion of the

-layer of bubbly water vapor that surrounds each foil from front to
+propellers creates a thin layer of bubbly water vapor that

-back, helped along by the presence of “air trap fins” that keep
+presence of “air trap fins” that keep the vapor in contact with

-the vapor in contact with the hull (and keep liquid away from the
+the hull (and keep liquid away from the hull).
+The vapor is what

-hull).
-The vapor is what constitutes the supercavitation, so the
+constitutes the supercavitation, so the foils can glide

-foils can glide effortlessly through the bubbles.
+effortlessly through the bubbles.

 “The key is the propulsion.
-You have to have a lot of power at the
+You have to have a lot of power at

-system, essentially “boils water underwater and generates steam
+propeller-based system, essentially “boils water underwater and

-propeller blades is so low that the liquid water there “boils” off
+directly behind the propeller blades is so low that the liquid

-and becomes a gas—hence the bubbles.)
+water there “boils” off and becomes a gas—hence the bubbles.)

 After doing some digging in the literature, I asked Sancoff